mxndyxu/dsc232-waymo-group-project/README.md

 With everything running on one node, Spark used local[*] mode which kept all 32 cores working together instead of splitting them up.
 This made the whole process more efficient and Spark coordinated over 2,500 tasks during training with no issues.
 The workload was spread evenly across all cores, confirmed by a Max/Median task duration ratio of 1.00x.

 We originally tried using PySpark's native GBTRegressor but it kept crashing with Out-Of-Memory errors even with a heavy distributed configuration.
 The problem was that it could not construct the gradient histograms within the 150 GB memory footprint.
 Switching to SparkXGBRegressor fixed this because XGBoost runs on a C++ backend outside of the JVM, so it could freely use the full physical memory of the node without hitting Java's memory limits.

+### Final Conclusion
+This project was a valuable experience working with a real-world autonomous driving dataset at a scale that required distributed computing.
+Beyond building predictive models, one of the biggest lessons was understanding how data processing, feature engineering, and computational constraints influence the overall machine learning workflow.

+Working with Spark and SDSC Expanse changed the way we approached the project.
+Rather than focusing only on model selection, we had to consider scalability, memory usage, and the practical challenges of processing tens of gigabytes of trajectory data.
+In several cases, computational limitations influenced our decisions just as much as predictive performance.

+The project also demonstrated the importance of distributed computing for modern machine learning.
+Tasks that were impossible to perform on a standard machine were manageable through parallel processing and distributed model training.
+This allowed us to focus on analyzing the data and improving the models rather than being constrained by hardware limitations.

+Given additional time and resources, we would explore larger portions of the Waymo dataset, longer prediction horizons, and more advanced sequence-based approaches that are specifically designed for trajectory forecasting.
+Overall, we realized that successful machine learning is not only about building accurate models, it’s also about developing scalable solutions.

 ## Statement of Collaboration
 Kristen Oleson -- TODO<br>